 Confidentiality of Records

-Personnel evaluation records, specifically the personnel evaluation folder and its contents, will be kept as a part of the employee’s personnel file and will be treated with the same confidentiality as other personnel records.
+Personnel evaluation records, specifically the personnel evaluation folder and its contents, will be kept as a part of the employee’s personnel file and will be treated as confidential as required by law.
 During an appeal/hearing, evaluation records will be kept in a secure location designated by the Superintendent.

 Accessibility